-The College building, on the ground floor has five laboratories, a model pharmacy with a drug information center, administrative and faculty offices, a meeting room and a reception section.
-On the first floor, are housed three laboratories, four lecture rooms, student's union office, students' common room, and chemical and glassware store.
-The animal house is located in a building adjacent to the College.
+The College building, on the ground floor has 2 laboratories, administrative and faculty offices, a meeting room, examination control room and a reception section.
+On the first floor, are housed one laboratory, four lecture rooms, student's affair office, student advisory office, students' common room, students printing office and chemical and glassware store.
+In addition, the DPCG extension including 2 laboratories, a model pharmacy with a drug information center, LMS examination Hall equipped by computer, main examination hall, animal house and the main library.
 Besides the above facilities, the College is supported by a Machine Room (Industrial unit) situated in the Lootah's Educational Campus for conducting training and practicals in Pharmaceutics-I & II and Pharmaceutical technology courses.